 This is pretty unrelated, but I thought it was an interesting article about Japanese gypsies.

-The tale of one/some valiant high school student(s) in Yokohama
+The tale of one/some valiant high school student(s) in Yokohama during the quake

 The last set of pictures (from a previous post) was from one month later, but even two months later the pictures are already a little different.
 Have a look.